Help us improve our information

 The doctor may take very small samples of bowel tissue during an endoscopy.
 These are called biopsies.
 There is usually no pain when biopsies are taken.
 These are sent to the laboratory and examined under a microscope to check for inflammation.

-Other tests that look at where inflammation is in your gut include MRI (Magnetic Resonance Imaging) and CT (Computerised Tomography) scans.
-MRI and CT are usually used to look at the small bowel to rule out Crohn’s, but can also be used to check for complications of Colitis.
-MRI uses magnets and radio waves, and CT uses X-rays to build a 3D image of the body.
-Some hospitals also use ultrasound scans to look at areas of inflammation.
+Other tests that look at where inflammation is in your gut include MRI, also called a Magnetic Resonance Imaging, and CT scan, known as a Computerised Tomography scan.
+MRI and CT are usually used to look at the small bowel to rule out Crohn’s but can also be used to check for complications of Colitis.

-Everyone with a diagnosis of Colitis should see an adult or paediatric gastroenterologist.
-They will often be part of a team that could include an IBD Nurse Specialist, dietitian, surgeon, psychologist, and expert pharmacist in IBD.
-Find out more in the section on My IBD team.
+Everyone with a diagnosis of Colitis should see an adult or paediatric gastroenterologist, depending on your age.
+They will often be part of a team that could include:

-What ideal care looks like is set out in the IBD Standards.
-But every hospital is different, and your team or care may vary from this.
+The IBD Standards set out what ideal care should look like.
+But every hospital is different, and your team or care may vary.

 You should be able to start treatment within 48 hours of being diagnosed with Colitis if you have moderate to severe symptoms.
-If your symptoms are mild you should be able to start treatment within 2 weeks.
+If your symptoms are mild, you should be able to start treatment within two weeks.
+However, based on the experiences shared with us, we understand this is not always the case and there may be long waits to start treatment.
+We are working hard to ensure everyone with Colitis has access to the right care, support and treatments at the right time.
+Find out more about what we are doing to improve your healthcare.

-Treatment aims to stop the inflammation so your bowel can heal and your symptoms reduce (remission).
+Treatment aims to stop the inflammation so your bowel can heal, and your symptoms reduce so that you enter remission.
 This will help you to feel better.
 It can also reduce the risk of complications or your Colitis getting worse.
 Treatment is often needed long-term to help keep you in remission.

 Treatment for Colitis may be with medicines, surgery, or a combination of both.